Student and university culture in South Korea: University Students Learning English

 Korea and other Asian countries teach English from a young age with the exception of the English ban in 2018 for first and second graders, by the time Korean students graduate high school and are on their way to Universities, Korean students have a vocabulary of about 3,000+ words.
 In Korean Higher education, English is sometimes a required subject, and many schools require a level of English proficiency or high TOEFL scores for graduation.
 Korean students looking at the future and jobs outside of universities, proficiency in English in Korea has a high impact on employment, with two-thirds of Koreans proficient in English saying language skills opened up more employment opportunities.
 Although, currently, Korea is Ranked 37 out of 112 countries in English proficiency according to Education First; Data from the average TOEFL test score has dropped for Koreans, whereas it has improved in other Asian countries like Japan and China since 2013.
 Difficulties University students have consist of many variables; cultural differences, syntax, and pronunciation are challenging not only for students but Korean adults.

-Motivation

-In a study in 2016 of 52 college students on their motivation to learn English, an even number of students claimed the reason students wanted to learn English is getting a better job but did not rule out intrinsic and extrinsic motivation.
-Studies have shown intrinsic motivation has a bigger relationship with Korean students' positive attitude toward American culture.
-In the same study, other reasons from other university students included fluency in English being a sign of status, passing the TOEFL and or TOEIC, Employment, or Study Abroad programs.